-A law firm marketing director we know wryly refers to her department’s role being viewed as ‘sprinkling magic pixie dust’ to make an initiative really take off.
+A law firm marketing director we know wryly refers to her department’s role as ‘sprinkling magic pixie dust’ to make an initiative really take off.

 The magic pixie dust bag is not really the place for long term marketing initiatives or developing staff skills.
 It’s more about finding something that brings about a miraculous and rapid transformation.

 And SEO for some partners sits squarely in the magic pixie dust bag.

 Yet SEO pixie dust doesn’t come cheap.
 Retainers of $5k a month are common, with agencies wanting six months commitment ‘because nothing happens on shorter timeframes’.

 There’s no question that search is important: it’s behind 60%-70% of law firm website visits in our lawfirm website benchmarking and of course when someone is actively searching they likely have an issue they need help with.